rockandska/fzf-obc/README.md

 A bash completion script intend to add [fzf](https://github.com/junegunn/fzf) over all known bash completion functions on your system with minimal modifications on original completion scripts.
 It is a replacement to the completion script natively provided by [fzf](https://github.com/junegunn/fzf) who replace original completion functions with its own (and create some behavior originally well implemented into original completion scripts).

+**/!\ There will be no further updates for version 1.X.X for the time being and we will attempt to completely rewrite fzf-obc.
+Branches other than `master` should be considered `WIP`**

 ## Functionalities

 - Fully customizable